georgeh02/seniorproject2/Documentation/4-RequirementsSpecification.md

-# WaveX - Agile User Stories
+# 4.0 WaveX - Requirements Specification (Agile User Stories)

 ## Introduction
 WaveX is a software synthesizer in the VST format (Virtual Studio Technology) designed for music producers and sound designers.
 WaveX includes a variety of sound design tools to assist with music production.